I bought my first Telecom Plus shares in May 2015, shortly after the share price had plunged from £19 to £8.

-For a while (it may or may not still true), Telecom Plus was the cheapest energy supplier in the UK, as MoneySavingExpert has pointed out.
+For a while (it may or may not still be true), Telecom Plus was the cheapest energy supplier in the UK, as MoneySavingExpert has pointed out.

-This leaves Telecom Plus in an exceptionally strong position, and management are hopeful that the company can grow very quickly over the next five years, which is how long it could take for new upstart competitors to scale up to the point where they are once again a nuisance.
+This leaves Telecom Plus in an exceptionally strong position, and management is hopeful that the company can grow very quickly over the next five years, which is how long it could take for new upstart competitors to scale up to the point where they are once again a nuisance.